Cyber-Singha23/Detection-of-IOT-Botnet-Attack-using-Machine-learning/README.md

 This project implements a novel method to detect botnet based network intrusion using various Machine Learning based classifiers.
 Unlike traditional methods based on packet analysis which are inaccurate and time-consuming, this method is robust and highly accurate.
 This project involves the following machine learning classifiers:

-1. Neural Networks
-2. Decision Tree
+1. Decision Tree
-3. Logistic Regression
+2. Logistic Regression
-4. Random Forest
+3. Random Forest
-5. Gaussian Naive Bayes
+4. Gaussian Naive Bayes
-6. K Nearest Neighbours.
+5. K Nearest Neighbours.

 <b> Dataset Used </b>